-About 75 percent of the 1.2 million Americans who divorce each year eventually remarry.
+About 75% of the 1.2 million Americans who get divorced each year will eventually remarry.
 Most have children, and suddenly need to learn to navigate a whole new family dynamic.
 Whether one or both partners are bringing their kids to the new relationship, it takes time to get used to a different parental figure or set of siblings.

 A blended family is unique: they have to navigate birthdays and holidays with different sets of parents, learn new roles, and get to know a new family as their own.
 Family life post-divorce can be complicated, but blended families are a chance for a fresh start and new traditions.

 While blended families can face many challenges, there are also many benefits of being a part of this type of union:

 - Children can thrive when two parents in the home can provide a loving and stable environment.

 - There can also be better financial stability if two incomes are coming into the home.

 - Solid relationships and bonds can form between new siblings.